 As in person to person courtship, there are rules to building a relationship with the Tao.
-Invocation follows rules and is driven by a set of core principles.
+Invocation, the nuts and bolts part of the process, follows rules and is driven by a set of core principles.
 When you follow those rules and understand the principles, your invocation grows in its success.
 When you don’t, you end up alone on that spiritual Saturday night wondering why no one is calling you!

 The rules for building a relationship with the Tao also apply directly to human relationships, and will give you greater relationship success.

 Working with invocation rules also has the added benefit of making you more sensitive to the existence of human relationship rules and principles.
 You spend time looking for them.
 You see them.
 You try to get good at them.
-As a result, you get better at human specific relationships.
+As a result, you get better at human to human relationships.

 - Blessing of Others and Self